darron/blog/_posts/2014-01-29-skeleton-cookbook-repo.md

 1. Packer Support
 2. Vagrant Support
 3. Rubocop and Tailor support.
+4. A decent Rakefile that does most of the building.

 Now it's perfectly setup to how I like to use it, and it has my defaults already to go.